Research-Based

 • Safeway – $2.79 per can ($33.48 per 12-pack)

-Several retailers that might typically carry Bang products do not show a listing, apparently due to recent changes in ownership and distribution methods.
+Several retailers that typically carry Bang products don’t show listings, apparently due to recent ownership and distribution changes.

 Bang Energy Drink Ingredients

-Unlike dietary supplements, ready-to-drink sport beverages are regulated as food products by the FDA.
-As such, we get a Nutrition Facts versus a Supplement Facts label.
-This is unfortunate as the Nutrition Facts tell us very little, as no calories or macronutrients are present.
-The dosage and percentage of Recommended Daily Values are listed for other nutrients such as vitamins and minerals.
-In Bang, those vitamins (C, B6, Niacin, and B12) and minerals (Magnesium and Potassium) are at relatively small dosages, well below the Daily Values.
+Unlike dietary supplements, ready-to-drink sport beverages are FDA-regulated as food products.
+Consequently, we get a Nutrition Facts versus Supplement Facts label.
+This is unfortunate since Nutrition Facts reveal little when no calories or macronutrients are present.
+Dosage and percentage of Recommended Daily Values are listed for other nutrients like vitamins and minerals.
+In Bang, those vitamins (C, B6, Niacin, and B12) and minerals (Magnesium and Potassium) appear in relatively small dosages, well below Daily Values.

-The ingredients list below the Nutrition Facts Panel details the compounds in the product.
-Beyond knowing these ingredients are listed by volume in descending order, we cannot determine the precise amount of these components.
+The ingredients list below the Nutrition Facts Panel details compounds in the product.
+Beyond knowing these ingredients are listed by descending volume, we cannot determine precise amounts of these components.

 bang energy drink ingredients

-• 300 mg of Caffeine Anhydrous – A separate “Caution” panel warns that there are 300 milligrams of caffeine anhydrous in Bang Energy.
-By comparison to other energy drinks, such as C4 Smart Energy (200 mg), Celsius (200 mg), or Monster (160 mg), that is a healthy dose.
-Also, products such as C4 Smart Energy use caffeine from natural sources as opposed to the anhydrous in Bang.
-Some consider anhydrous (a processed, dehydrated form of caffeine) a more potent form, while others contend that naturally sourced is gentler on your body.
+• 300 mg of Caffeine Anhydrous – A separate “Caution” panel warns of 300 milligrams of caffeine anhydrous in Bang Energy.
+Compared to other energy drinks like C4 Smart Energy (200 mg), Celsius (200 mg), or Monster (160 mg), that’s a substantial dose.
+Also, products like C4 Smart Energy use caffeine from natural sources versus the anhydrous in Bang.
+Some consider anhydrous (a processed, dehydrated caffeine form) more potent, while others contend naturally sourced is gentler on your body.

-• Essential Amino Acids – Amino acids are frequently used in intra- and post-workout supplements to enhance performance, promote recovery, and help build muscle.
-Your body requires twenty amino acids to function correctly – nine of which are essential, meaning you must get them through diet or supplementation.
-All nine EAAs are included in Bang Energy, including the three most associated with sports performance: the BCAAs, leucine, isoleucine, and valine.
+• Essential Amino Acids – Amino acids are frequently used in intra- and post-workout supplements to enhance performance, promote recovery, and build muscle.
+Your body requires twenty amino acids to function properly—nine of which are essential, meaning you must obtain them through diet or supplementation.
+All nine EAAs are included in Bang Energy, including the three most associated with sports performance: the BCAAs leucine, isoleucine, and valine.

-• COQ10 – This is another popular ingredient in the dietary supplement space.
-It is a powerful antioxidant that aids in cell growth and maintenance.
-Although COQ10 is printed in bold letters at the top of each can of Bang, we must assume the amount in the product is negligible, as it is the third to last compound listed.
+• COQ10 – This is another popular dietary supplement ingredient.
+It’s a powerful antioxidant that aids cell growth and maintenance.
+Although COQ10 is printed boldly at the top of each Bang can, we must assume the amount in the product is negligible, as it’s listed third-to-last among compounds.

-• Creatyl-L-Leucine – As indicated, this is a compound created and patented by the founder of VPX.
-The intent was to provide bioavailable creatine in Bang to improve athletic performance.
-Unfortunately, clinical trials indicate this is not the case.
+• Creatyl-L-Leucine – As indicated, this is a compound created and patented by VPX’s founder.
+The intent was providing bioavailable creatine in Bang to improve athletic performance.
+Unfortunately, clinical trials indicate this isn’t the case.

 What to Expect from Bang Energy Drink

-Regardless of the energy, focus, or endurance you get from your energy drink, you won’t be back for more if it doesn’t taste great.
-So, let’s first address the taste of Bang Energy.
+Regardless of the energy, focus, or endurance you derive from your energy drink, you won’t return if it doesn’t taste great.
+So let’s first address Bang Energy’s taste.

 Taste

-Taste is highly subjective, and the Bang flavors seem very good at first blush.
-I’ve tried the Black Cherry Vanilla and Delish Strawberry Kiss, and both are good (personal preference is the Strawberry); however, as you work your way through a sixteen-ounce can, you may find a slightly “tinny” or “after-taste.”
-It’s akin to Monster or Red Bull – not totally unpleasant but not as flavorful as some of Bang’s competitors, such as C4 Smart Energy.
+Taste is highly subjective, and Bang flavors seem appealing initially.
+I’ve tried Black Cherry Vanilla and Delish Strawberry Kiss, and both are solid (personal preference goes to Strawberry); however, as you work through a sixteen-ounce can, you may detect a slightly “tinny” aftertaste.
+It’s similar to Monster or Red Bull—not entirely unpleasant but less flavorful than some Bang competitors like C4 Smart Energy.

 bang energy drink in hand